The Rise Of The Side Hustle

 The rise of the side hustle arguably began some years ago, for the US anyway, being added to the Urban Dictionary in 2006 (a sign it’s now a ‘real thing’), but over the past couple of years, we’ve been experiencing not only a rise in the number of us embarking on a side hustle but in the discussion around them too.

 What is a side hustle?
 It’s the projects we engage in, persist and persevere with outside of our careers and vocations which bring in the pennies to pay the bills.
-These side hustles are often born with an aim to grow, often with the aim of bring in extra pennies and really building something for ourselves as well.
+These side hustles are often born with an aim to grow, often with the aim of making money and really building something too.
 I guess we could call it a part-time job or a hobby but in the sense that the term is being used in the business world, this buzzword tends to be used for a job or project which has a little more direction and drive behind it.

 Should then, employers be concerned about their employees passionately pursuing their side hustles?
 Many organisations support their employees’ side hustles; some prevent this by ensuring, via contract, that no other occupations can be taken up by their employees.